Trust centre

 $ sluis audit verify-chain --tenant <id> → ok · 1,284,901 entries · genesis intact

-The full list.
-Region and ownership, stated plainly.
+Provider exposure, region and ownership, stated plainly.

 ProviderHosting regionLegal ownerExposure